 While this was an edge of your seat drama where the entire last episode I may have watched with my mouth hanging open, it wasn’t perfect..please see the following.

-Casting: Holy fudge, I know usually high school dramas are cast older, but in the case of almost all of the gang leaders we aren’t just talking older, we’re talking laughably older, a few steps away from married with kids older.
-It was weird which makes you wonder why they went with such a direction.
+Casting: Holy fudge, I know it’s a habit for high school dramas to be cast older, but in the case of almost all of the gang leaders we aren’t just talking older, we’re talking laughably older, a few steps away from married with kids older.
+It was weird, which makes you wonder why they went with such a direction.
 It had to be a discussed choice, right?

 The Plot: How did they really think ruining the truce was going to do anything?
 It’s not like the gang didn’t know these guys were a thing, it’s not like they were attacking gang members and pinning it on the other gang.
 And?
 After being given the hit list, it’s not like they killed any of the people they attacked.
 Sure they beat increasingly higher ranked gang members but what were they achieving by fighting them?
 They didn’t stick around to learn any information.
 It struck me as a video game, where you beat an opponent and POOF they disappeared.
 Which just isn’t the case in this world.
 (Although I did like seeing pen guy try.)

 AAll that being laid out to you, do I recommend this?
 Heck yeah, I do!
 Or I do if you like mob/gang plots, lots of action, idols doing a pretty good acting job, anger muffins using pens as weapons, then yes, you should definitely give this a go.

 The anger muffin part sounded tempting but I loathe “kids in danger” plots and with a second round load of “the adults are covering up” – I won’t be able to watch it.
 I think a lot of these kind of plots of “I’m so helpless in the face of danger” come from the really old-time tropes about Confucianism and how everyone has pre-ordained roles in society but – it’s time for some new tropes.